-The unit member may request to participate on any of the committees for which s/he has an interest, though some committees require formal appointment while some are elected.
+The unit member may request to participate on any of the committees for which they have an interest, though some committees require formal appointment while some are elected.
 Interested unit members should inquire well in advance of the start of the new academic year if they wish to participate in an elected or appointed committee to determine the requirements.